Russian Imperial Movement: United States

-According to an investigation which was conducted by Infobae, a new cell of Atomwaffen Division receives training from the group.
+According to multiple sources, Atomwaffen Division Russland receives training from the group.
 The citizens of the United States who are affiliated with the group are also believed to have taken part in it.
 Later, the National Counterterrorism Center Director Christopher Miller confirmed that American neo-Nazis have had contacts with the RIM; specifically, on previous occasions, they have traveled to Russia to train with the group, however Miller described these connections as "relatively loose and informal".
-Leader of the Atomwaffen Division Kaleb Cole allegedly was one of the Americans who was trained by RIM.
 The ties between Atomwaffen and RIM reach back to 2015 when Brandon Russell met with the leadership of RIM.
 Additionally both groups adhere to James Mason's accelerationism.
-According to the Center for International Security and Cooperation;While RIM has aggressively built ties with European white supremacist groups, its outreach to U.S. organizations has historically occurred on a personal – rather than a formal or an institutional – basis.
-As of 2020, this pattern may be changing, given RIM’s alleged relationship with the neo-Nazi group Atomwaffen Division’s Russian affiliate.
+According to the Center on Terrorism, Extremism and Counterterrorism;In the last decade, RIM has put considerable effort into connecting with other white supremacist, accelerationist, or ultra-Orthodox organizations abroad.
+Experts from the Stanford Center for International Security and Cooperation even speculate that after fighting in the Donbas War, RIM sought to position itself at the forefront of the transnational white supremacist movement in an ambitious networking plan called the "Last Crusade"....The "Last Crusade" proved to be a successful promotion of RIM's training camps to American accelerationists.
+In 2018, the neo-Nazi Atomwaffen Division's (AWD) leader Kaleb James Cole, accompanied by another member Aiden Bruce-Umbaugh, traveled to Russia to receive training at RIM's facilities.
+RIM has also provided training to other US nationals affiliated with AWD in St. Petersburg sometime around 2020.
+At present, the above information suggests an overlap between AWD and RIM in support for antisemitic action and militant accelerationism.